-It is just shy of seven months since Registrar couple Zoe Wright and Ryan Avery arrived in Warwick (population 15,000), but already the South East Queensland town best known for roses and rodeos is starting to feel like home.
+It hasn’t yet been twelve months since registrar couple Zoe Wright and Ryan Avery arrived in Warwick (population 15,000), but already the South East Queensland town best known for roses and rodeos is starting to feel like home.

 The couple recently purchased their first house — a rambling Queenslander set on a two-acre block — something they admit they would never have been able to afford in the city.
 And a collection of animals, which seems obligatory in this idyllic country setting, is already building.
 So far there are two dogs, two cats, a horse, and a flock of chickens.